Towards Automated Identification of Violation Symptoms of Architecture Erosion: Related Work

-The application of ML and DL techniques to extract informative knowledge from various artifacts during software development is gaining popularity in the software engineering community.
-In recent years, a plethora of empirical studies have been conducted to investigate automated techniques for supporting software engineering tasks.
-Khalajzadeh \textit{et al}. \cite{Khalajzadeh2022sda} conducted an empirical study by extracting and manually analyzing app reviews from 12 OSS projects and developed ML and DL models to automatically detect and classify human-centric issues from app reviews and discussions.
+The application of ML/DL and LLM techniques to extract informative knowledge from various artifacts during software development is gaining popularity in the SE community.
+In recent years, a plethora of empirical studies have been conducted to investigate automated techniques for supporting SE tasks.
+Khalajzadeh \textit{et al}. \cite{Khalajzadeh2022sda} conducted an empirical study by extracting and manually analyzing app reviews from 12 OSS projects and developed ML/DL models to automatically detect and classify human-centric issues from app reviews and discussions.
 Their results show that automated techniques can help developers to recognize and appreciate human-centric issues of end-users more easily.
-Nasab \textit{et al}. \cite{Nasab2021ais} developed 15 ML and DL models to automatically identify security discussions, and then they collected practitioners' feedback through a validation survey and confirmed the promising applications of the models in practice.
+Nasab \textit{et al}. \cite{Nasab2021ais} developed 15 ML/DL models to automatically identify security discussions, and then they collected practitioners' feedback through a validation survey and confirmed the promising applications of the models in practice.

-AlOmar \textit{et al}. \cite{AlOmar2021SAR} proposed an approach to automatically identify and classify self-admitted refactoring in commit messages.
-They compared their approach with pattern-based and simple random baselines, and the results show that a good performance and a relatively small training dataset is sufficient to classify self-admitted refactoring commits.
-Hey \textit{et al}. \cite{Hey2020norbert} proposed a novel approach, named NoRBERT, for requirements classification by using the transfer learning capabilities of BERT.
-They applied their approach to different tasks in the domain of requirements classification, and the results show that their approach improves requirements classification and can be applied to unseen projects with convincing results.

-In this work, word embeddings were utilized as word representations and as the input for training ML and DL-based classifiers, as prior studies have demonstrated the effectiveness of word embeddings in capturing rich semantic and syntactic features of words \cite{Ren2019nndSATD}.
-We employed ML/DL-related techniques to promote the automated identification of violation symptoms.
-Although much work has been done on automatic text identification, there is currently no automatic way to identify architecture violations in code review comments.
-Our approach is not restricted to specific textual information, so future studies can replicate and extend our work with other artifacts.